markofu/hackeire/README.md

-hackeire
+HackEire
 ========

+HackEire is an ethical hacking "Capture The Flag" (CTF) contest that originated in Dublin, Ireland.

+The HackEire blog can be found @ http://www.hackeire.net and presentations @ http://www.slideshare.net/markofu.

-Challenges, notes &amp; other stuff from the HackEire CTF.....
+This github repo contains challenges, notes &amp; other stuff from the HackEire CTF.....